sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/index.md

 > NOTE: If you get stuck or need help, [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new?&title=Improve+Sourcegraph+quickstart+guide), [tweet (@srcgraph)](https://twitter.com/srcgraph) or [email](mailto:support@sourcegraph.com?subject=Sourcegraph%20quickstart%20guide).

+### Note About Windows Installation
+The docker compose installation requires a minimum of 8 CPU cores (logical) on the host machine in order to complete successfully.
+If using the Docker for Windows app, the default CPU count is only 2 which will result in errors during installation.
+You can go into the docker app settings->resources window to increase the CPU count to > 8 to resolve this issue.

 ## (optional, recommended) Store customizations in a fork

 We **strongly** recommend that you create your own fork of [sourcegraph/deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/) to track customizations to the [Sourcegraph Docker Compose yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml).
 This will make upgrades far easier.